Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Structured inverse-free NGD

+Now, we extend INGD to reduce its memory and iteration cost.
+Existing sparse KFAC methods use (block-)diagonal structures for $\vS_K$ and $\vS_C$ \citep{zhang2019which,grosse2023studying}.
+In contrast, we propose using sparse Kronecker factors $\vK$ and $\vC$ in INGD and exploiting Lie-algebraic properties in the logarithm space and algebraic sparsity of the Kronecker factors.
+This enables more flexible structures (\Cref{fig:structured-matrices}) that potentially achieve better downstream performance than (block-)diagonal structures in $\vS_K$, $\vS_C$.

+Other related works are Lie group preconditioners \citep{li2018preconditioner,li2022black} originally derived from directly approximating the Hessian inverse.
+Some Hessian-vector-product-based versions of these methods can be expensive and unavailable in pure low-precision settings due to sampling random weights and solving linear systems that are unstable in low precision.
+Our approach is \emph{sampling-free} and \emph{available} in pure half-precision settings.

+We want to construct sparse factors $\vK$ and $\vC$ without requiring the Kronecker/Hessian approximation ($\vU \otimes \vG $) to be further sparse or structured.
+Imposing sparsity often leads to a complicated FIM which makes it difficult to perform NGD due to the FIM inversion.
+It is essential to update $\vm_K$ as the logarithm space of $\vK$ to impose sparsity on $\vK$ as the FIM in this (moving) coordinate $\vm_K$ is simplified and becomes an identity matrix due to the orthonormalization condition.
+This condition \citep{lin2023simplifying} makes it easy for us to impose a range of sparse structures on $\vK$ through \emph{a unified and inverse-free update rule} (\Cref{fig:matDL_opt}) since we can avoid inverting the Fisher block regarding the sparse structures.
+We also exploit the algebraic sparsity in these structures to make our rule more efficient than INGD (\Cref{table:cost}).

-We exploit Lie-algebraic properties in the space of $\vm_K$ as the matrix logarithm space to construct sparse structures\footnote{These (Lie-group) structures are preserved even under matrix inversion and matrix exponential.} of $\vK$.
-As a general design principle, we consider special structures of $\vK$ preserved under (1) elementwise matrix operations (e.g., matrix subtraction and scalar multiplication) and (2) matrix multiplication.
-These operations are needed for our updates.
-We construct such a structure\footnote{Each matrix (Lie-group) structure is induced by a subspace of Lie-algebra of the general linear group.} by using a subspace of the logarithm space $\vm_K$.
-Concretely, we construct a new local reparameterization map for $\vK$ at iteration $t$ such as $\vK := \vpsi(\vK_t,\vm_K):=\vK_t \expm( \nicefrac{1}{(2 \sqrt{d_i})} \, \smash{\hat{\Pi}}_K( \vm_K ) )$, where map $\smash{\hat{\Pi}}_{K}(\vm_K)$ projects dense input $\vm_K$ onto a subspace.
-We specify a subspace so that its sparse pattern is preserved under matrix multiplication and the elementwise matrix operations.
-Similarly, we also consider special structures of $\vC$.
-Moreover, we can impose distinct structures on $\vK$ and $\vC$.
+We exploit Lie-algebraic properties in the log space of $\vm_K$ to construct sparse structures of $\vK$.
+As a general design principle, we consider structures of $\vK$ preserved under (i) elementwise matrix operations (subtraction and scalar multiplication) and (ii) matrix multiplication, which are needed for our updates.
+Concretely, we construct a new local reparameterization for $\vK$ at iteration $t$ via